simonbreiter/universal-turing-machine/README.md

 ### Interpretation

-In a first step the JSON is read and converted into a Python dictionary containing all possible states and it’s corresponding instructions.
+1. The JSON is read and converted into a Python dict containing all possible states and instructions.
-In a second step the Python dictionary (based on the JSON file) is validated and an exception is thrown, should the definition contain any errors (i.e. a state is referenced but never defined in the JSON).
+2. The Python dict is validated and an exception is thrown, should the definition contain any errors (i.e. a state is referenced but never defined).
-In a third step the Python dictionary is used ad-hoc to find out (depending on the current state and the character at the current index of the Turing Machine):
+3. The Python dict is used ad-hoc to find out (depending on the current state and the character at the current index of the Turing Machine):
 * What should be written on the tape (can be any character)
 * Which direction the tape should move (right or left)
 * What new state the machine will be in (any state as defined in the JSON)